Dr Claudia Gabbioneta

 - Professionals' and professional service firms' reputation.

 - Professionals' career paths.

 - How members of a nascent occupation negotiate their mandate.

 - 2017, Shortlisted for Best Reviewer Award, Journal of Professions and Organization.

 - 2014, Gabbioneta C., Greenwood R., Mazzola P., Minoja M. 2013.
 The influence of the institutional context on corporate illegality Accounting, Organization and Society, 38(6/7): 484-504 is selected for inclusion in the "Novak Druce Center Insights", a practitioner-oriented collection published by University of Oxford Business School.

 - 2014, Shortlisted for Best Paper Award, Journal of Professions and Organization.

 - 2014, Shortlisted for Best Environmental and Social Issue Paper Award, OMT Division, Academy of Management.

 - 2008, Best Paper Award, AIDEA Giovani.

-I am currently involved in teaching Case Studies in Finance, Accounting and Business (ACC3000) and Accounting, Organisations & Society (ACC3016) at undergraduate level, and Research Designs in Management and Business Studies (NBS8554) and Core Readings in Management and Business Studies (NBS8556) at postgraduate level.
+I am currently involved in teaching Case Studies in Finance, Accounting and Business (ACC3000) and Accounting, Organisations & Society (ACC3016) at undergraduate level, Accounting for analysts (NBS8006) at postgraduate level, and Research Designs in Management and Business Studies (NBS8554) and Core Readings in Management and Business Studies (NBS8556) at postgraduate level.
 I currently supervise three PhD students.